Mastercard Launches She Runs T - GuruFocus.com

-Today, Mastercard announced it will host She Runs This: Celebrating Entrepreneurship in Business and Hip-Hop, a three-day event in partnership with Femme+It+Forward, honoring the genre’s 50th anniversary as part of the brand’s programming during GRAMMY® Week.
-A holistic campaign inclusive of an immersive “Small Business City” in Meta Horizon Worlds, a TikTok challenge, the kickoff of a Fearless Fund grant contest and a national ad campaign will further the brand’s impact on helping Black women entrepreneurs thrive.
+PURCHASE, NY / ACCESSWIRE / February 1, 2023 / Today, Mastercard announced it will host She Runs This: Celebrating Entrepreneurship in Business and Hip-Hop, a three-day event in partnership with Femme It Forward, honoring the genre's 50th anniversary as part of the brand's programming during GRAMMY® Week.
+A holistic campaign inclusive of an immersive "Small Business City" in Meta Horizon Worlds, a TikTok challenge, the kickoff of a Fearless Fund grant contest and a national ad campaign will further the brand's impact on helping Black women entrepreneurs thrive.

 According to recent Mastercard research, 80% of U.S. women entrepreneurs, solo-preneurs, small business owners and content Creators report having financial challenges*.
 Recognizing the universal obstacles entrepreneurs face, and the increased challenge of succeeding in the face of racism and bias, Mastercard is honoring Hip-Hop's 50th Anniversary by helping equip Black women entrepreneurs with the financial tools, resources and education needed to successfully accomplish their dreams.